w3c/wai-people-use-web/_people-use-web/user-stories-one.md

 Saving progress barrier
 : **Problem:** Completing long forms with no way to save progress and take a break can be painful and tiring.
-: **Words well:** I have an option to save progress and take a break when completing long, multi-step forms.
+: **Words well:** I have an option to save progress and take a break when completing long, multi-step forms like when I have to get a code in email or text and type it in.

 Popup windows barrier
 : **Problem:** When a window opens and I can't close it using only the keyboard it can be difficult.